 The American Civil Liberties Union.
 “The ACLU is our nation's

 guardian of liberty, working daily in courts, legislatures and

-communities to defend and preserve the individual rights and liberties
+communities to defend and preserve the individual rights and

-in this country.”
+guarantee everyone in this country.”

 Amnesty International.
 "Amnesty International is a worldwide